EliyaKaheni/Emshab-Movie-recommender-system/README.md

 ### 🟦 SVD++
 - Learns latent factors for users & items
-- Uses implicit feedback (SVD++)
 - Predicts ratings for unseen items

 ### 🟩 Content-based Filtering
-- Each movie gets a combined “tag text”
-- TF-IDF vectorization
+- TF-IDF on (title + genres + aggregated tags)
-- Cosine similarity for recommendation
+- Cosine similarity ranking

-### 🟧 Hybrid Model
+### 🟧 Hybrid Model (RRF)
+- Combines rankings instead of raw scores
-- Normalizes both SVD++ and Content scores
+- Stable when collaborative and content scores have different scales
-- Weighted sum using α
-- More robust and personalized recommendations
+- Final UI score can be mapped to **0–5** for display

 ---

 ## 📦 Dataset: MovieLens (ml-latest-small)

 Contains:

-- ~100,000 ratings
+- ~100K ratings
-- ~9,000 movies
+- ~9K movies
 - tags + genres

 ---

-## ⭐ Support the Project
+## ⭐ Support

 If you found this project useful, please ⭐ star the repository!

----